-David studied at Newcastle University where he became involved with the restoration of the Tyne Theatre & Opera House.
-On Christmas Day 1985 the stage house was gutted by fire and he spent the next two years restoring the theatre a second time.
-He formed Theatresearch in 1986 and has been involved in many theatre restoration projects including the Georgian Theatre Royal, Richmond (1788), Theatre Royal Newcastle (1837 & 1901), Theatre Royal Bristol (1766), and the Gaiety Theatre & Opera House, Isle of Man (1900).
+David studied at Newcastle University where he became involved with the restoration of the Tyne Theatre and Opera House.
+On Christmas Day 1985, the stage house was gutted by fire and David spent the next two years restoring the theatre a second time.
+He formed Theatresearch in 1986 and has been involved in many theatre restoration projects including Georgian Theatre Royal, Richmond (1788), Theatre Royal Newcastle (1837 & 1901), Theatre Royal Bristol (1766), and Gaiety Theatre and Opera House on the Isle of Man (1900).
 He has a Ph.D. in the development of nineteenth-century stage technology, is a past Chairman of both the ABTT and the OISTAT Research Commission, and is a Leverhulme Post-Doctoral Research Fellow at the University of Manchester.
-Theatresearch acts as lead consultants for theatre restoration projects including Theatre Royal Newcastle, Darlington Hippodrome, and the recently reopened Art Deco Stockton Globe.
+Theatresearch acted as lead consultant for theatre restoration projects including Darlington Hippodrome and the recently reopened Stockton Globe.

 Peter’s varied career includes working as a drama teacher, setting up a small theatre lighting company, joining Romiley Little Theatre (RLT), being chairman of Hyde Festival Theatre and forming the Hyde Festival Theatre Company to produce small-scale touring productions.
-RLT is now his main focus.
-RLT lacked a permanent home for many years and he was instrumental in obtaining a derelict building for it.
-Over the last 10 years, he has overseen its conversion into a studio theatre, designed to be as sustainable as possible within a very tight budget.
+RLT is now Peter’s main focus; the theatre lacked a permanent home for many years and he was instrumental in securing a derelict building for its use.
+Over the last 10 years he has overseen its conversion into a studio theatre, designed to be as sustainable as possible on a very tight budget.

 Andrew is a Partner at Buro Happold with responsibility for leading the portfolio of the UK Culture Sector projects.
 He specialises in structural engineering and has extensive experience in leading multi-disciplinary design teams on a range of new build and refurbishment theatre projects.
 Currently, he is leading the Buro Happold team authoring the Theatre Green Book, as well as leading its response to the Climate Emergency, focusing on regenerative low carbon engineering.
 He has a Master’s degree in Inter-Disciplinary Design for the Built Environment from the University of Cambridge, is a Chartered Engineer and a member of the ABTT.
 He has a passion for timber design and engineering, designing some of the first buildings in the UK to use Cross Laminated Timber.
 He has worked on high-profile performance venues including the Royal Shakespeare Theatre, The Factory in Manchester, Marlowe Theatre in Kent, and St Georges in Bristol.